Sample reports

 Traffic maps display a specified location and surrounding area including standard reference layers such as highways, major roads, rivers, and county boundaries.
 Traffic Count data is updated quarterly.

-The following sample Traffic Count reports are available:
+The following sample Traffic Count reports are available in both the Esri classic report template and the new report template:

 Market Potential